-The Company is continuing its metallurgical testing to determine the most cost-effective means of potentially extracting the remaining silver from the historic leach pads.
-Samples were more recently sent to Kappes Cassiday in Reno, Nevada for column leach testing using HPGR.
 Additionally, samples were sent to a silver producing mine to test very fine milling and cyanide recovery of silver using microbubble technology.
 Results were published in the company's May 21 news release.
-In light of the positive results of both HPGR and fine milling tests, the company will continue its testing to investigate optimization alternatives.
+In light of the positive results of both HPGR and fine milling tests, the company will continue its testing to investigate optimization alternatives as well as other processing methods.